eddyuan/blog_on_rails/README.md

 #### Add `local-time` for displaying local time

-in terminal
-`./bin/importmap pin local-time`
+`./bin/importmap pin local-time` in terminal

-this will add pin to `importmap.rb` cdn
+this will add pin to `importmap.rb` from cdn

-import LocalTime in `application.js`
+In `application.js` add

 ```
 import LocalTime from "local-time"